MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/manage-version-history-limits-using-powershell.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how Version History settings work."
+description: "This article provides guidance on how to manage version history limits for a site using PowerShell."

 ---